knative/client/README.md

 # Docs

-Start with the [user's guide](docs/README.md) and from there you can can read about common use cases, get detail docs on each command, and even how to extend the `kn` CLI.
+Start with the [user's guide](docs/README.md) and from there you can read about common use cases, get detail docs on each command, and even how to extend the `kn` CLI.
 Links below for easy access.

 * [User's guide](docs/README.md)
 * [Basic workflows](docs/workflows.md) (use cases)